The next GDL Scholarship application period (for 2019 scholarships):

 - you do not require a confirmed place on the course at the point of applying, but you must provide proof of enrolment to receive funds if your application is successful

-- you can apply if you are taking the course part time (a 2 year course) - you can apply in advance of either year, but you can only receive an award once
+- you can apply if you are taking the course part time (a 2 year course) - you can apply in advance of either year, but you can only receive a scholarship once

 - you can apply if you are undertaking a senior status law degree (having previously completed a non-law degree)